nekketsuuu/ocaml_travis_ci/README.md

 ## About

-This repository shows the result of *Travis CI benchmarks for OCaml*.
+This repository shows the result of my *Travis CI benchmarks for OCaml*.

-Travis CI of a OCaml project sometimes takes a lot of time.
+A Travis CI job for a OCaml project sometimes takes a lot of time.
 In some projects, this is because Travis runs `make world` of the OCaml compiler for each single job.
-Therefore there are needs for a faster way for CI.
+Therefore there are needs for a faster way of CI.

 In this repository, the [`master`][master] branch contains a very simple "Hello, world!" project.
 Other branches have their own `.travis.yml` to use CI.
-The benchmark for each branch's method is written below.
-The details of results are [here](https://travis-ci.org/nekketsuuu/ocaml_travis_ci/branches).
+The benchmark for each branch is written below.
+The details of the result are [here](https://travis-ci.org/nekketsuuu/ocaml_travis_ci/branches).

 ## Benchmarks

 Note: Each branch was executed only five times to measure the time.
-Because of this, **the error range may be large.**
+Therefore, **the error range may be large.**

 | Branch                                                                   |   Time for `linux` (min) | Time for `osx` (min) | Memo                                                              |
 |:-------------------------------------------------------------------------|-------------------------:|---------------------:|:------------------------------------------------------------------|